On the harmonious chromatic number of graphs: On graphs of small diameter

 Now, we give a bound for the harmonious chromatic number of the incidence graph of a linear space related to the Erd{\H o}s-Faber-Lov{\' a}sz Conjecture, see \cite{MR4249208,MR0409246,MR602413}.

-A \emph{line coloring} of $\mathcal{S}$ with $k$ colors is an assignment of the lines of $\mathcal{S}$ to a set of $k$ colors.
+A \emph{line coloring} of $\mathcal{S}$ is an assignment of $k$ colors to lines of $\mathcal{S}$.
 A line coloring of $\mathcal{S}$ is called \emph{proper} if any two intersecting lines have different colors.
 The \emph{chromatic index} $\chi'(\mathcal{S})$ of $\mathcal{S}$ is the smallest $k$ such that there exists a proper line coloring of $\mathcal{S}$ with $k$ colors.
 Erd{\H o}s, Faber and Lov{\' a}sz conjectured that the chromatic index of any finite linear space $\mathcal{S}$ cannot exceed the number of its points, so if $\mathcal{S}$ has $n$ points then

 \begin{theorem} Let $\mathcal{S}$ be a linear space of $n$ points, then its incidence graph $G$ has the following bounds for $h(G)$,